 Off-Site Data Backup

 Data backup describes the capturing of a point-in-time set of data to a local device, or to a device at another location.
-There are some online services that provide general data backups.
+There are some online services that offer general data backups.
 Tape drives, USB drives, and network attached storage are able to save your data as well.
-One can typically view these backups whenever they wish, optionally restoring that data to wherever they want.
-Usually, the backups are taken repeatedly at regular intervals to keep up with data changes.
+You can typically view these backups whenever you want, optionally restoring that data to wherever you want.
+Usually, backups are made repeatedly at regular intervals to keep up with data changes.

-However, protecting your business from downtime is also very important.
-For example, if a critical server fails and you are running only a backup, services cannot be restored quickly.
-To get back up and running, the server would need replacement, data and software re-installed, and finally additional configuration applied.
+However, protecting your business from downtime is also important.
+For example, if a critical server fails and you only have its data backed up, services cannot be restored quickly.
+To get back up and running, the server would need replacement, data and software reinstalled, and finally additional configuration applied.
 This could take anywhere from a few hours to a few days.

-It takes a long time to restore data from off-site backups — even if employing high-throughput cloud services like AWS S3, it can still take an inordinate amount of time to copy the entire dataset over most WAN connections.
+It takes a long time to restore data from off-site backups — even if employing high-throughput cloud services like AWS S3, it can still take an inordinate amount of time to copy the entire data set over most WAN connections.
 Can you afford to lose days’ worth of business presence?
 Will your customers wait patiently for you to restore data and services?
 Will they be exploring your competitors’ offerings while they wait?

 Backing up your data is always imperative.
-Therefore, the question is whether or not you need a higher form of business continuity via Disaster Recovery.
-Knowing if you should also utilize DR in addition to backups depends on the availability requirements of your business.
-If you need your services and business functionality up and running as quickly as possible after a significant technical failure, or need to tolerate the complete failure of a location, then you need Disaster Recovery.
-Disaster Recovery prevents your company from significant losses of not only data, but also downtime.
+Therefore, the question is whether or not you need a higher form of business continuity by having a DR solution.
+Knowing if you should also use DR in addition to backups depends on the availability requirements of your business.
+If you need your services and business functionality up and running as quickly as possible after a significant technical failure, or if your business will not tolerate the total failure of a location, then you need DR. DR prevents your company from significant losses of not only data, but also downtime.

-It’s difficult to describe Disaster Recovery without first defining business continuity; a collection of policies, technologies, and practices which can be applied to survive significant destruction or unavailability of resources — often addressing a geographically significant scale.
-Disaster Recovery focuses on the technical aspects of business continuity.
+It’s difficult to describe DR without first defining business continuity: a collection of policies, technologies, and practices that can be applied to survive significant destruction or unavailability of resources — often addressing a geographically significant scale of capacity.
+DR focuses on the technical aspects of business continuity.

-Although this was a rare event, and by no means the only event that could cause a loss in data, current statistics indicate a blackout of this level will occur every 25 years.
-Companies using DR were able to cut over services to an already established system of backup services and equipment and use the up-to-date data that was being actively replicated at the failed site.
+Although this was a rare event, and by no means the only event that could cause data loss, current statistics indicate a blackout of this level will occur every 25 years.
+Companies that had a DR solution were able to fail over services to an already established system of backup services and equipment and use the up-to-date data that was being actively replicated from the failed site to the DR site.

-You can learn more about Disaster Recovery (DR) in this ten minute whiteboard explanation here:
+You can learn more about DR in this ten minute explanation here:

-In short, Disaster Recovery enables your team of employees to get right back to work managing your customers’ data with very little downtime.
+In short, DR enables your team of employees to get back to work managing your customers’ data with little downtime.
 DR keeps redundant sites as up-to-date as possible with each other, and also available to take over service providing duties in a worst-case scenario.

-Would you like to hear a more technical explanation of Disaster Recovery and High Availability?
-Check out LINBIT’s Disaster Recovery page or our videos and other detailed pages.
-We’re always happy to provide a sanity check on your DR strategy.
+Would you like to hear a more technical explanation of Disaster Recovery and High Availability (HA)?
+Check out LINBIT®’s DR and HA solutions pages, or our videos, or technical guides.
+We’re always happy to evaluate your DR strategy.
 Contact us to learn how we can help.